PedrobyJoao/pedrobyjoao.github.io/content/books/finished.md

 - Clean Code, Robert C. Martin
 - Grokking Algorithms, Aditya Bhargava
 - The Elements of Computing Systems, Noam Nisan and Shimon Schocken

-### How to survive in this modern world as an ape

-- Deep Work, Cal Newport
-- Power of Habits, Charles Duhigg
-- The Subtle Art of Not Giving a Fuck, Mark Manson
-- The Power of Now, Eckhart Tolle
-- Atomic Habits, James Clear
-- Tiny Habits, B.J.
-Fogg

-### Non-fiction

-- On the Road, Jack Kerouac
-- Surely you're Joking, Mr Feynman, Richard P. Feynman
-- Can't Hurt Me, David Goggins
-- A Long Way Gone, Ishmael Beah